studentutu/opencv-wasm-node/README.md

 # OpenCV-Wasm

-Precompiled OpenCV to JavaScript + WebAssembly for node.js and deno environment. 🦕
+Precompiled OpenCV to (JavaScript + WebAssembly) for node.js and web environment.

+Generally wasm will run slower and will have fewer available API (wasm limitation) compared to the native OpenCV.
+But it's a good option if you want to run OpenCV on the web.

+Please check available APIs at [OpenCV-Wasm API](./types/opencv.ts).

 In this Wasm-compiled OpenCV, there's no need to have OpenCV installed in the machine.
 The entire OpenCV library is already inside this package (`opencv.js` and `opencv.wasm`).

-This module has zero dependencies.
+This module has zero runtime dependencies.
+See build section for more details.

 ## Examples